Newhouse0303/Java_exercise__3/README.md

 `Shape[] objects = ShapeManager.createObjects(shape, N_OBJECTS)`;

 When the `Calculator` class processes the `Shape[] objects` list further, the newly created shapes e.g. Triangles will directly call the methods in the Triangle class thus using the correct method (see line 88 or below).
+This will make the code reusable regardless of what type of shapes added to the mix.
 ```
 static double getSumOfAreas(Shape[] objects) {
     return Arrays.stream(objects)